-Public funding for the arts has dropped recently, so crowdfunding has been a great way of empowering the larger community to support causes that they believe in.
-Even donations of $5 or $10 can be powerful when you have a huge group of supporters chipping in to helping your nonprofit!
+Public funding for the arts has declined in recent years, so crowdfunding has been a great way of empowering the larger community to support the causes that they believe in.
+Even donations of $5 or $10 can be powerful when you have a huge group of supporters chipping in to help your nonprofit!

 On the agenda for this article: